Ongehoord Nederland: Controversies and fines (2022–2024)

-Internal crisis
+Internal crisis (2025)

-An internal crisis erupted during 2024.
-Ongehoord Nieuws presenter Raisa Blommestijn left in January 2025, after she was asked by Karskens to moderate her tone on social media.
+Ongehoord Nieuws presenter Raisa Blommestijn left the broadcaster in January 2025, after she was asked by Karskens to moderate her tone on social media.
 A few months earlier, she had made offensive remarks on X about someone's race, for which she was later convicted.
 Around the same time, five complaints were filed against media director Peter Vlemmix, but after talks with employees, Vlemmix cleared the air.
 Karskens, meanwhile, attempted to dismiss a freelance employee he deemed antisemitic.
 However, this action was thwarted by his fellow board members, Vlemmix and Nienke van Herksen.

-In July, while Karskens was absent, Blommestijn approached Vlemmix and Van Herksen to accuse Karskens of humiliations and insults.
-A week later, an anonymous letter was circulated, alleging that Karskens fostered a toxic culture and suppressed criticism of the Schoof cabinet, which had recently been formed.
-Although the supervisory board claimed that Blommestijn was not the author, attributing the letter to 14 other current and former employees, Karskens, Herskens, and other employees recognized Blommestijn's style in the text.
+In July 2025, while Karskens was absent, Blommestijn approached Vlemmix and Van Herksen to accuse Karskens of humiliations and insults.
+A week later, an anonymous letter circulated, alleging that Karskens fostered a toxic culture and suppressed criticism of the Schoof cabinet, which had recently been formed.
+Although the supervisory board claimed that Blommestijn was not the author, attributing the letter to 14 other current and former employees, Karskens, Herskens, and other employees recognised Blommestijn's style in the text.
 A subsequent letter from employees opposing the first letter was disregarded by the supervisory board.
 Instead, Karskens was suspended and later dismissed and expelled.
 Blommestijn was allowed to return.

-Replacing Karskens as editor-in-chief in early 2025 was co-founder Niemöller, who had left the broadcaster early on because he thought Karsken was too restrictive on such topics.
-His appointment caused a lot of commotion because he had advocated for mandatory vaccination during the COVID crisis.
+Replacing Karskens as editor-in-chief in early 2025 was co-founder Niemöller, who had left the broadcaster early on because he thought Karskens was too restrictive.
+His appointment caused commotion because he had advocated for mandatory vaccination during the COVID-19 pandemic.
 Members, including Gideon van Meijeren and two of the three members of the supervisory board, left.

+Discriminatory job posting and Hitler video (2026)

+In June 2026, the Netherlands Institute for Human Rights ruled that a 2024 job posting by ON was discriminatory for specifying a need for a man or a woman, "not an 'X. The Institute determined that the advertisement violated the right to equal access to employment regardless of sex or gender, which overrides the broadcaster's freedom of expression.
+The Public Prosecution Service had previously investigated the case following numerous complaints, but concluded ON was not criminally liable due to its status as a broadcasting association.

+Two months later, ON again sparked public outrage after airing a broadcast which showed an antisemitic speech by Adolf Hitler to discuss criticism of a 'disconnected cosmopolitan elite'.
+In the video, Niemöller remarked that Hitler expressed certain points "just very well" and acknowledged holding some of the same views.
+ON subsequently parted ways with Niemöller as editor-in-chief.
+The Dutch Media Authority declared that the incident reflected a persistent failure to meet journalistic standards.
+Citing a complete loss of confidence in the broadcaster's ability to fulfill its public media mandate, the Authority advised culture minister Rianne Letschert to revoke ON's broadcasting licence.
+On 8 September 2026, Letschert announced her intention to do so.